P-Tommy/ExaminationTimetablingEvolutionaryAlgorithm/README.md

 * `MAX_FEASIBLE_RETRIES`: The maximum retries to do to try to get a feasible solution.
 * `TOURNAMENT_SIZE`: The size of the tournament selection algorithm.

+in the case of the `min_cost` program, there are these additional parameters:

+* `WX`: Penalization for two conflicting exams separated by a distance of X

 ## Output ##
 The program will output in STDOUT the aptitude of the best solution of each generation, and the (acumulative) time elapsed since the beggining of the algorithm.

-When the algorithm is done (it has generated all the generations it was set to do), it will output the best solution, the total time it took to get it, and the aptitude (the total timeslots used) of that solution.
+When the algorithm is done (it has generated all the generations it was set to do), it will output the best solution, the total time it took to get it, and the aptitude (the total timeslots used or the cost per student) of that solution.
 The format of the solution is the timeslot assigned for each exam, ordered by exam id, separated by a space.